Six-Industries-Inc/.github/profile/README.md

 ***Here are the industries we currently cater to:***

 **1. Aerospace & Defense:** Enhancing the safety and efficiency of aviation operations.

-2. Renewable Energy: Monitoring and optimizing energy resources in real-time.
+**2. Renewable Energy:** Monitoring and optimizing energy resources in real-time.
 3. Mining & Metallurgy: Ensuring safety and improving resource extraction techniques.
 4. Transportation & Logistics: Streamlining logistics and transport operations.
 5. Agriculture: Modernizing farming practices through predictive analytics.